- 1 Can medication affect eyelash extensions?

 Eye infections can leave you with red goopy eyes, but if left untreated, they could lead to a vision-threatening corneal ulcer.

-Extensions can also cause inflammation of the eyelids and ocular surface.
+Extensions can also cause irritated eyes after eyelash extension, inflammation of the eyelids and ocular surface.
 This is a risk especially with longer lashes, as they have a fan effect that increases the amount of airflow to the ocular surface with every blink.
 As a result, your eyes dry out faster, leading to irritation and potential damage to the ocular surface.

 Eyelash extensions can also lead to trapped debris and bacteria building up close to your lash line.
 If you fail to properly clean your eyelashes every day, it can lead to an inflammatory reaction of the lid margin known as Blepharitis.

-Symptoms of Blepharitis include itchy eyelids, a gritty sensation of the eyes, burning, redness, sensitivity to light, sticky eyes, and possible blurred vision.
+Symptoms of Blepharitis include your eyelash extensions itchy, eyelids swelling after eyelash extensions, a gritty sensation of the eyes, eye irritation after eyelash extensions, burning, redness, sensitivity to light, sticky eyes, and possible blurred vision.
+Sometimes if your natural eyelash turns white it can be from Blepharitis.
 If not treated, these symptoms could increase your risk of developing styes, infections, and dry eyes.